Bioconductor/packagebuilder/documentation/Developing.md

     ii.
 Secondly, change `bioconductor.properties` values.
 The `environment` variable should match  `<your machine name>`

+3. In the BBS directory:

+   i.
+Create a directory for `<your machine name>` in `BBS/nodes/`.
+A file `local-settings.sh` should be created.
+If you have access to the other existing nodes, I would suggest just coping an existing file over.

+   ii.
+Update `BBS/nodes/nodespecs.py` to include an entry for `<your machine name>`.

 ### Run a local build node
 There are several pieces to the SPB.
 To see each piece run interactively, open new shells for each of the following commands below **Be sure to source the virtual environment created above in EVERY shell**